 Typically, most of the reports in SSRS are executed on demand.
-It means, when a user request a report – first the query in the Dataset will run and then the respective report will be displayed.
+It means, when a user requests a report – first the query in the Dataset will run and then the respective report will be displayed.
 This entire process within the Report manager is called the Processing Options.
 It might be an ideal approach for the small data sets.
 But what about the large Datasets, or long-running queries?.
 In this situation, you can use the Report Snapshot in SSRS.

 Snapshot in SSRS is a pre-executed report which contains the layout information, and the dataset that is used for the report.
 You can use this snapshot option to store the report data based on the schedules.
-So that you can restrict the user from accessing the long running queries.
-In this article we will show you the steps involved in creating a snapshot in SQL reporting services with example.
+So that you can restrict the user from accessing the long-running queries.

 Before we start creating a Snapshot in SSRS, Let me open my Report Manager to show the existing reports in our server.
 For this demonstration we are going to use the previously created report called Insert Page Breaks in SSRS Report so please refer the same to understand the Report data.

 Let me show you the Report Preview.

 Create Report Snapshot in SSRS

 In order to create a report snapshot on Page break report, Click the down arrow beside the report to open the menu items.
 Please select the Manage option from the menu items.

-Once you select the Manage option, Report manager will navigate you to new page with following tabs.
+Once you select the Manage option, Report manager will navigate you to a new page with following tabs.
 You can use this page to manage the advanced setting of this report.
 Under the properties tab, it will show the Report Created user, created and modified dates, and the Report size.

 There are two types of snapshots in SQL reporting services:

 - Report Execution Snapshot: You can create this type of snapshot using the processing Options tab.
 This type of snapshot is useful to reduce the query processing time by allowing the query execution at a specified time (scheduled time).